brake1994/ScheduleApp/README.txt

 The database is no longer in use.
 This code is just used for demonstration purposes.

+ERD pdf file is included to show database structure.

 Title: GUI-based scheduling desktop application